Principle 2: Protect and create greenspace

 Rooftop gardens for new developments

-Council is advancing amendments to Brisbane City Plan 2014 to encourage the addition of rooftop amenity spaces, including rooftop gardens for new developments.
-The draft amendments have been referred to the Queensland Government for review and approval for public consultation.
+Council is proposing amendments to Brisbane City Plan 2014 to encourage the addition of rooftop amenity spaces, including rooftop gardens for new developments.
 Public consultation on the amendment is expected in 2020.

 Action 2.5: Provide more shade trees around bus stops and along walkways